MichaelBui/strixhalo-homelab/Guides/Buyers-Guide.md

 ## Conclusions

-Think before you buy!
-Consider available options, read reviews, check out benchmarks, and ask current owners about their experiences.
-Figuring it all out might be overwhelming, but there's really no way around it.
+This might sound obvious, but really, **think before you buy!** Consider available options, read reviews, check out benchmarks, and ask current owners about their experiences.
+Figuring it all out might be a bit overwhelming, but there's really no way around it if you want to be happy about your purchase.

 The questionnaire data shows that most buyers (about 85%) are satisfied with their purchases, but satisfaction varies significantly by use case and expectations.
 Those focused purely on AI workloads tend to be less satisfied due to software ecosystem limitations, while those using these systems as general-purpose machines tend to be happier.